-I watched a strong, loving, independent man literally deteriorate before my eyes until he’d lost every capability he’d ever had, from walking to swallowing to speaking to everything in between.
-I had a baby and a toddler at the time who were more cognitively advanced than my formerly brilliant father, who had led such an amazing, accomplished life.
+I watched a strong, loving, independent man literally deteriorate before my eyes until he'd lost every capability he'd ever had, from walking to swallowing to speaking to everything in between.
+My baby and toddler at the time were more cognitively advanced than my formerly brilliant father, who had led such an amazing, accomplished life.
 When he finally lost his battle a few years after being diagnosed, I simultaneously felt devastated and relieved.

 Time has softened the pain, but I will never forget the terrible, debilitating progression that my sweet Daddy went through.
 And as his daughter and the one who was responsible for overseeing his care thought that difficult time, I'll also never forget what I went through.

 So when I turned 40 last summer, I was having those usual "new decade thoughts" about how life is zooming right by, faster every year.
 Alzheimer's disease runs on my husband's side of the family as well, and it hit me harder than ever that, down the road, it might be our kids who have to go through with us what I went through with my dad.